Time Life: Non-proprietary book series publications

-Music
+Time Life Music

-Time Life added music in 1967, selling box sets and collections through Time–Life Records.
+Time Life added music in 1967, selling box sets and collections through Time–Life Records as a division subordinated under Time-Life Books, Inc. The division changed its name to Time Life Music after music cassette tapes were added to its array of releases, with its European iterations, including the German Time Life Musik label, subordinated under the Amsterdam "Time-Life Books BV" subsidiary branch.
 During the 1960s and 1970s, the collections released by Time–Life Records catered to an adult audience, with genres including classical, jazz, swing and orchestral music; and the music of operas and Broadway theatre.
 On occasion, Time Life offered popular music (generally pre-1955 music, as opposed to pop and rock music airing on contemporary hit radio stations in the United States at the time) in box-sets.
-Although there were television advertisements, Time Life advertised most of these sets in magazines, specialty catalogs and direct mail.
+Although there were television advertisements, Time Life advertised most of these sets in magazines, specialty catalogs and direct mail, just like it did with their book series.

 In the early 1980s, Time Life began branching out, offering a series of albums focusing on country music.
 The first series was 1981's "Country Music," with volumes focusing on a particular artist and featuring eight or nine tracks per album.
 Twenty volumes were issued, with many of country's greatest artists of the time (Charley Pride was the first artist featured) getting their own album.
-But until the mid-1980s, Time–Life did not feature a rock music-intensive series for customers, preferring to cater to older adults with conservative music tastes.
+But until the mid-1980s, Time Life did not feature a rock music-intensive series for customers, preferring to cater to older adults with conservative music tastes.